Rachel Bilson

 Rachel Sarah Bilson (born August 25, 1981) is an American actress.
-Born to a Californian show-business family, Bilson made her television debut in 2003, and then landed the role of Summer Roberts on the prime-time drama series The O.C.
+Born to a California show-business family, Bilson made her television debut in 2003, and then landed the role of Summer Roberts on the prime-time drama series The O.C.
 Bilson then made her film debut in The Last Kiss (2006) and later starred in the science-fiction-action film Jumper (2008).
 From 2011 to 2015, she starred as Dr. Zoe Hart on The CW series Hart of Dixie.
 After stepping back from acting in 2019, she and Melinda Clarke co-hosted the podcast Welcome to the OC, Bitches! from April 2021 to August 2023, and since 2022 she has co-hosted the weekly podcast Broad Ideas with Rachel Bilson and Olivia Allen.

 Early life

 Bilson was born in Los Angeles, the daughter of Janice Stango, a therapist, and Danny Bilson, a writer, director, and producer.
 She has an older half-brother and two younger half-sisters, Hattie and Rosemary.
 Her mother is an Italian-American who was raised Catholic, and her father is Jewish; she has said that she grew up in a "Chrismukkah household".

-Bilson's father comes from a show business family; he is the son of Mona (Weichman) (1933–2023) and producer-director Bruce Bilson (b.
-1928).
+Bilson's father comes from a show business family; he is the son of Mona Weichman (1933–2023) and producer-director Bruce Bilson (1928–2026).
 Her British great-grandfather, George Bilson (1902–1981), who was born into an Ashkenazi Jewish immigrant family in Leeds, England, worked for RKO Pictures after immigrating to the United States, heading the movie trailer department, and her great-grandmother, Hattie Bilson (1907–2004), was a screenwriter whose credits included Pal, Canine Detective (1950).